Basic Information

-Running Start is a program that allows 11th and 12th grade students to take college courses at Washington's 34 community and technical colleges.
+Running Start is a statewide partnership between community and technical colleges and local high schools that allows 11th and 12th grade students to take college courses at Washington's 34 community and technical colleges.
 Students earn both high school and college credits for these courses.

 College credits completed in Running Start will transfer to most colleges and universities, saving the student time, effort and money.
 Students can select a schedule that works for them and allows them to easily coordinate classes, work, family, faith and other personal commitments.